maximo/polymorphic-ubuntu-base/README.md

 ## Rebuild the base with your key

-When building the inherited image from this image, you may provide the polymorphism key as an environment variable:
+When building the inherited image, you can use your own base-image, with your own polymorphism key as a build argument:

 ```
 docker build --build-arg POLYVERSE_POLYMORPHIC_LINUX_KEY="<your key>" .